Jyoti (TV series): Plot

 This makes everyone think that Brij is going to keep his distance but he doesn't and he is back.
 He makes up a new plan to hurt Jyoti by becoming friends with Pankaj.
-Can Jyoti stop Brij from ruining her marriage or should she tell Pankaj the truth about everything?
-Soon Sushma and Sundeep make a plan for Sushma to go back to Rahul.
-Then the police get Rahul arrested.
+Soon Sushma and Sandeep make a plan to arrest the Brij by police.
 Jyoti tells Pankaj all about her sister Sushma and Brij.
 This results in Pankaj throwing Jyoti out of the house; little does he know that Jyoti is pregnant.
 He learns about this later on but still doesn't want anything to do with Jyoti; he files for a divorce with the reason being that he believes that he is not the father to Jyoti's unborn child.Pankaj is still seeing Jyoti but isn't forgiving her.
 He has said I will say nothing about what has happened if you do, but still he doesn't want to get back with Jyoti.
 Jyoti and Pankaj don't get divorced.
-This means that Jyoti and Pankaj will get back together.